zylisp/gisp/README.md

 ## Usage

+### AST REPL

-Start the REPL by executing the binary:
+Start the REPL by executing the binary with the appropriate flag:
 ```
-$ ./bin/zylisp
+$ ./bin/zylisp -ast
 ```
 ```
 Okay, 3, 2, 1 - Let's jam!